Robinnnnn/visualizer/README.md

 # Method
 ### Audio

-The track itself is stored on dropbox, because they were the only free service I could find that provided secure hotlinks -- a requirement by Chrome when making an XML HTTP request.
+The track itself is stored on dropbox, because they were the only free service I could find that provided secure hotlinks -- a requirement by Chrome when making an XMLHttpRequest.

 I used the Web Audio API (WAA) to convert the music into frequency data, specifically as a Javascript <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array">Uint8Array</a>.
 I set up and connected three nodes to represent the the audio buffer source, the script processor, and the analyzer.
 Setting the analyzer's <a href="https://en.wikipedia.org/wiki/Fast_Fourier_transform">fast fourier transform</a> size to 2048 helped increase the frequency resolution, or the number of "bins" on the analysis window.
 I also set the buffer size to 2048 after some experimenting, which seemed to strike a nice balance between latency and audio quality.